Please ensure Javascript is enabled for purposes of website accessibility ApresFlex Clinical Study & Ingredients

 Polyphenols are found in a variety of foods that are well-documented to possess anti-inflammatory and antioxidant effects.

-Curcumin, the main bioactive constituent in turmeric, has been shown to help reduce inflammation, and several studies indicate it may enhance joint health (e.g. pain and inflammation).[12,13]
+Curcumin, the main bioactive constituent in turmeric, has been shown to help reduce inflammation, and several studies indicate it may enhance joint health (e.g. pain and stiffness), making it a contender for the best joint supplements 2020.[12,13]

 Published in the Journal of Food Biochemistry, the new systematic review concluded that: